Welcome to today's edition of the Rush 24-7 podcast.

 Do not take a breath on it.

-And so we'll have details of that.
+And so we'll have details of that, both of those things coming up.

 But first, I have to tell you this.

-I mean they tell us what big hearts they have, and they tell us how compassionate they are, and they tell us how tolerant uh they are and how concerned with uh uh uh everybody that they are, but do they have any soul left?
+I mean, they tell us what big hearts they have and they tell us how compassionate they are and they tell us how tolerant they are and how concerned with everybody that they are.

-And this is this is not just the extremists.
+And this is not just the extremists.

-From John McCaslin's Inside the Beltway Today in the Washington Times, we're here to report a rather bizarre, if not disturbing incident, combining Hollywood and Washington, specifically this month's special film industry screening of the killers, a 1964 movie starring Ronald Reagan in his final big screen role.
+From John McCaslin's Inside the Beltway today in the Washington Times, we're here to report a rather bizarre, if not disturbing incident combining Hollywood and Washington, specifically this month's special film industry screening of The Killers, a 1964 movie starring Ronald Reagan in his final big screen role.

 But that's not all.